himelraju/JPG-to-PNG-Image-Converter/README.md

 ## About the Project

-Describe your project here, including its purpose, features, and any relevant information.
+This is a simple JPG to PNG Image Converter application.

 ## Installation

-Provide instructions on how to install and set up your project.

-## Usage

-Explain how users can use your project, including code examples or screenshots if applicable.

-## Contributing

-If you want to contribute to this project, feel free to open a pull request.
-Make sure to follow the contribution guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+simply download the code and past your code editor or upload hosting and enjoy it.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+open source anyone use this code

 ## Support

-If you encounter any issues or have questions, you can reach out to me via [email@example.com](mailto:email@example.com).
+If you encounter any issues or have questions, you can reach out to me via [himelrajuofficial@gmail.com](mailto:himelrajuofficial@gmail.com).

 If you appreciate my work and would like to support me further, you can buy me a coffee through the link below.
 Your support is greatly appreciated!